Olive Garden Pumpkin Cheesecake

 Instructions

-• **Plan ahead and make sure the cream cheese, sour cream and eggs are at room temperature.
+• **Plan ahead so that the refrigerated ingredients reach room temperature.
 This will help the ingredients cream together more smoothly.**

 • Spray a 9″ springform pan with cooking spray.